Zucchini Banana Bread

 How to store zucchini banana bread?

 This zucchini banana bread stores best in an airtight paper towel-lined container at room temperature.
 Make sure you cool the bread completely before transferring to the container.
-It will store for 3-4 days.
+It will store for 3-4 days

 Can I freeze healthy banana bread?

 Absolutely this loaf will freeze for up to 3 months if frozen.
 Make sure you wrap the loaf completely in cling film before freezing.
 When you want to enjoy the banana bread.
-Defrost on the bench over night.
+Defrost on the bench overnight.

 • leave me a comment and a star rating below to let me know how you got on, I love hearing from you.